HowTo: Use FindPointsGSLIB for high-order interpolation

 FindPointsGSLIB::FindPoints(xyz)method with themfem::Vector xyzof physical-space coordinates where we seek to interpolate the desired grid function.At this step,

 findptsdetermines the computational coordinates (qj = {ej, rj, pj}) for each point.
-These computational coordinates include the element number (ej inmfem::Array<int> gsl_elem) in which the point is found, the reference-space coordinates (rj inmfem::Vector gsl_ref) inside ej, and the MPI rank that the element is partitioned on (pj inmfem::Array<int> gsl_proc).FindPointsalso returns a code (mfem::Array<int> gsl_code) to indicate weather the point was found inside an element (gsl_code[j] = 0), on the edge/face of an element (gsl_code[j] = 1), or not found at all (gsl_code[j] = 2) for the case when the point is located outside the mesh.Note that if a point (xj) is located outside the mesh within a certain tolerance,
+These computational coordinates include the element number (ej inmfem::Array<int> gsl_elem) in which the point is found, the reference-space coordinates (rj inmfem::Vector gsl_ref) inside ej, and the MPI rank that the element is partitioned on (pj inmfem::Array<int> gsl_proc).FindPoints(xyz)also returns a code (mfem::Array<int> gsl_code) to indicate whether the point was found inside an element (gsl_code[j] = 0), on the edge/face of an element (gsl_code[j] = 1), or not found at all (gsl_code[j] = 2) for the case when the point is located outside the mesh.Note that if a point (xj) is located outside the mesh within a certain tolerance,

 findptstries to find the closest location on the mesh surface (i.e.gsl_code[j] = 1) and returns the distance (mfem::Vector gsl_dist) between the sought point and the point found on the mesh surface. -